-Audi Middle East commissioned Mexican photographer Felix Hernandez Rodriguez to shoot a series of photos of their $40,000 Q2 crossover for Audi Magazine.
-Felix, known for his realistic miniature photography, created a small-scale desert and roadway in his studio and came up with some stellar shots using a 1/43 scale model of the Q2.
+Felix, known for his realistic miniature photography, created a small-scale desert and roadway in his studio and produced a series of striking images using a 1/43 scale model of the Q2.

 Felix normally works with 1/18 scale models.
 This was the first time he was using a 1/43 model and he claims to have “learned a lot in the process.”
 A smaller model meant that he needed to make the car look full-sized against realistic-looking backdrops and sets.
 He used foam core, LEDs and sand paper to build the indoor roadway.
 For the desert, Felix used polvo fino powder mixed with water and moulded into miniature sand dunes.